KappaTT/kappa-pwa/README.md

 2. Unzip the file
 3. Run a Pixel 3 configured with SDK 29 (Q)
 4. Run `adb install-multiple ./*` inside the folder

+Note: because the build will generate a new published bundle, it is recommended to build the android version before the iOS version due to the stricter iOS approval requirements.